 (IMO) It was this reframe that I believe was the 2nd most impactful encounter she had with Prentice.
 Prentice replied, “I need bug spray..
 I need a tarp… I need money to buy food from the grocery store.”
 This reframe of the question made a huge difference.
 The most impactful encounter (at least it was for me when listening to this story) came one day when she was driving through traffic and she saw Prentice.

 “I was driving home from MV on a Friday afternoon around 5:00 pm or so on Mount Vernon Hwy.
 There was a lot of traffic on the road as it was rush hour on a Friday.
 I saw Prentice sitting on the stone wall off to the side of the road in one of his ‘usual” spots, near the Hyatt Place hotel.
 So I quickly pulled over to the right hand turn lane and stopped to talk to him for a quick minute.
 I rolled down my window and gave him some cash to get food over the weekend as I would not see him until Monday.
-It was a quick stop, but with all the busy-ness all around and seemingly no one noticing him, I just felt compelled to tell him, “I know a lot of cars are driving past you, but I want you to know, I see you.”
+It was a quick stop, but with all the busy-ness all around and seemingly no one noticing him, I just felt compelled to tell him, “I know a lot of cars are driving past you, but I want you to know, I see you, even if it you drive an intelligent car.”
 He responded back with “I know and God sees you.”

 I hope these beams of light have given you enough of a “teaser” context to this challenge to encourage you to follow along. #MViseeu